patrick-llgc/Learning-Deep-Learning/paper_notes/tidybot.md

 _July 2023_

 tl;dr: Use LLM to summarize and apply user preference through few shot learning.
-This provides a great way to personalize/customize LLM.
+This clever CoT prompt engineering provides a great way to personalize/customize LLM.

 #### Overall impression
 TidyBot achieved personalization of LLM through few-shot summarization.
 The context learning from few examples enabled some user customization, without fine-tuning of LLM.
 It is essentially a nice piece of **prompt engineering**, and promotes LLM's [Chain-of-Thought](cot.md).
 It is reasonable to enable customization of LLM through prompt engineering rather than fine-tuning the base model.